sbklepper/portfolio/projects/wgfps.md

 tech4Name: 'GraphQL'
 tech5: '/images/tech-icons/tailwind.png'
 tech5Name: 'Tailwind'
+baseColor: 'wgfps-bg'
+baseTextColor: 'wgfps-text'
+tailwindColor: 'blue'
 ---

 **WealthGuard Insurance Group** is a local insurance company out of Magnolia, TX.
-This project was dedicated to their consumer side of their indusurance business, **WealthGuard Financial Pages**, where they advertise their services to consumers and customers.
+This project was dedicated to their consumer side of their insurance business, **WealthGuard Financial Pages**, where they advertise their services to consumers and customers.